Be an Encourager . . .

 - Don’t ignore me or my child.
 “Several friends and family members do not know how to deal with our son’s situation.
 They tend to ignore us by never asking about our son.”

 - Assuming that the actions of a child with special needs comes from poor parenting.
 “It is discouraging and aggravating for people to hint that our son is allowed to misbehave because we do not correct him.
 That could not be farther from the truth.
 It hurts to realize that people blame us for our hard- to-manage child’s behavior.”

 - Giving poor ignorant advice.
 Naive people think they know what we should do but have no idea what we have to deal with.

 - Ignoring the well developed insights of parents.
 Moms and dads are usually the experts in their child’s care, but some folks pay no attention to their wisdom.
 “If someone invited us over to a late gathering, and I said that our son with special needs wouldn't be able to stay up that late, they would say ‘Oh, he would be fine.
 He would have fun.’"
 They don’t understand his limitations and they don't see that my family has specific limitations.”

-FamilyEQ was founded as a result of the hundreds of hours our researchers spent with the families with who have children with special needs.
-The FamilyEQ Resource Builder is a comprehensive tool kit to equip families to flourish.
+FamilyEQ.us was founded as a result of the hundreds of hours our researchers spent with the families with who have children with special needs.
+A subscription to FamilyEQ.us provides practical tips and tools to navigate emotional and relational well-being.